SEAT Arona - Interior, design and technology

 In this review

 - 1SEAT Arona reviewThe SEAT Arona is a well-rounded small SUV, with refined engines and generous standard equipment

 - 3MPG, CO2 and Running CostsThe SEAT Arona's petrol engine range promises decent economy, while insurance costs are low; depreciation is a little steep

-- 4Interior, design and technology - currently readingThe Arona offers a neat, sophisticated design with standard metallic paint and a contrast roof
+- 4Interior, design and technology - currently readingThe facelifted Arona offers sharper styling, an improved interior and the latest on-board tech

 - 5Practicality, comfort and boot spaceThe SEAT Arona offers a fair amount of interior space, but lacks the versatility of more talented rivals